VCityTeam/UD-Viz/packages/browser/src/Component/Itowns/3DTiles/Docs/3DTilesUtils.md

 ### `getObject3DFromTile(tile)` - Gets the root component of a tile

 Search for the root component of a tile in its hierarchy, which should be an object of type "Object3D".
 It should have a batch table.

-### `getTilesInfo(layer, ti)` - Gets or update the TI

-This function is either used to create a TI for the 3DTiles layer, exploring each displayed tile, or to update an existing TI by exploring the displayed tiles that have not been visited.

-## 3DTilesBuildingUtils

-### `getBuildingIdFromIntersection(inter)` - Gets a building ID from an intersection

-This function looks for a batch ID in the interseting object of the intersection and match it with a building ID in the batch table of the tile.

-### `getBuildingInfoFromBuildingId(tilesInfo, buildingId)` - Gets a building info from a building ID

-This function explores a TI to find the building information related to the specified building ID.

-### `colorBuilding(layer, buildingInfo, color)` - Colors a building

-Sets the specified color to the building in parameter.

 ## Code examples